sunilk1234/Student-Activity-Tracker/README.md

-Student performance tracker is a project which is developed for students to manage,analyze and visualize their test results and attendence.it provides funcyionalities for student,admin and super admin
+Student performance tracker is a project which is developed for students to manage,analyze and visualize their test results and attendence.it provides functionalities for student,admin and super admin
 # Project Description
 Student activity tracker consist of 3 roles